anneemorgan/anneemorgan.github.io/_posts/2022-07-22-integrating-EBM.md

 How can this movement away from print be reflected in a collection development policy?
 My impression is that **weeding** is particularly important from an EBM perspective.
 The Texas State Library and Archives Commission's [*CREW : A Weeding Manual for Modern Libraries*](https://www.tsl.texas.gov/sites/default/files/public/tslac/ld/ld/pubs/crew/crewmethod12.pdf) outlines criteria for weeding: misleading, ugly, superseded, trivial, irrelevant, elsewhere (MUSTIE).
 Misleading, superseded, and irrelevant are key here.

-In my conversations with other librarians, it seems like weeding in medical libraries isn't taking place nearly as much as it should. **That's a lot of rot in the stacks.** A few arguments I've encountered in favor of retaining old library materials:
+In my conversations with other librarians, it seems like weeding in medical libraries isn't taking place nearly as much as it should. **That's a lot of rot in the stacks.** A few arguments I've encountered in favor of retaining old print books:

 1. The information in the books is still useful
 2. The books are of historical value